rtivadar/aath0.github.io/menu/about.md

 I graduated from North Carolina State University in 2017 with a BS in Mathematics and a BS in Mathematics Education.
 After teaching for a year, I decided to supplement my own education and get in the field of data analytics.
 This is my personal blog and portfolio.

 In addition to my math background, so far I've completed both of DataCamp's R Programmer and Data Analyst career tracks, approximately 76 or so hours of material.
-I've also completed an 8.5 hour SQL bootcamp course on Udemy, and have read numerous blogs and articles, and have listened to various podcasts.
+I've also completed an 8.5 hour SQL bootcamp course on Udemy, have read numerous blogs and articles, and have listened to various podcasts.

+Check out the resources tab for some of my favorite data science resources.

 This blog has three main purposes.